bcionescu/ruca/README.md

 ![ruca.rb](/data/ruca.png)

-Hey again, I hope you're finding my cover letter interesting so far.
-This is the project that I'm building for my application to 37signals—specifically for the Junior Rails Programmer position.
+Later edit: This project was made as part of an application to 37signals, for which I was invited to participate in a take-home interview.
+Building the project was not a requirement, but something I wanted to do regardless.
+Due to this context, I've edited this first paragraph slightly, so that it makes more sense to read outside of that context.

 This is `ruca`, or **Ru**by **C**ompression **A**lgorithm.
 Data compression is fascinating.
 Using logic, one can take a certain amount of information, shrink it, and then decompress it again, losing (ideally) none of the original information.
 The premise of the project is this: if data compression did not exist, how would *I* build it?

 ## Aim